-- 1. Have item emailed to John Thomas jthomas@bssky.org or Anne Ernst annernst@bssky.org by Friday of the preceding week.
+- 1. Have item emailed to Anne Ernst at annernst@bssky.org by Friday of the preceding week.
 If the article is not emailed by Friday for approval, there is no guarantee that the article will be able to be put into the next week's newsletter. - 2.
 Parish and immediate community related fundraisers can be advertised but not directly sold to students during school hours. - 3.
 Due to the amount of information that goes home each week, articles cannot be repeated a second week.